16 Enticing Must-See Places To Visit In South Korea

 South Korea, nicknamed as the “Land of The Morning Calm”, is a tantalizing slice of the Orient.
 Thrilling, engaging and thoroughly modern, South Korea beckons travelers worldwide with its red-hot cuisine, technological marvels, dynamic cities, unique nightlife and trendy K-Pop culture.
 Admired for its natural scenery, this Korean Peninsula also boasts misty pine-clad mountains, emerald green rice paddies and amazingly well-preserved traditions.
 Whether you’re a history buff, adventure seeker or chic fashionista, you will have tons of choices for places to visit in South Korea.

-Visiting the country soon, but don’t know where to go in South Korea?
+Visiting this Asian destination soon, but don’t know where to go in South Korea?
 To make your travel planning experience a whole lot simpler, we have listed down some of the best places to visit in South Korea.

 There’s no better place to start a trip in South Korea than its capital – Seoul.
 Not only is one of the best places to visit in South Korea, but it’s also a world-class destination with endless possibilities.
 A dynamic fusion of cutting-edge technology and ancient traditions, Seoul will appease your wanderlust with its serene Buddhist temples, vast nightlife districts, trend-setting youth culture, endless rows of monotonous apartment buildings, and extraordinary architecture.
 What’s more, Seoul is loaded with amazing places and landmarks, such as Gyeongbok-guk, Changdeok-gung, Deoksu-gung, Olympic Park, Namsan Park, Yeouido Park, Jongmyo Shrine and N Seoul Tower.